rohanbaisantry/ai-project-manager/README.md

 ### Connect to OpenAI from your local

-To connect to OpenAI from your local, you have two methods, either you connect to it using your OpenAI Api Key and you use something like [LM Studio](https://lmstudio.ai/) and run something locally to simulate the OpenAI API
+To connect to OpenAI from your local, you have two methods, either you connect to it using your OpenAI Api Key or you use something like [LM Studio](https://lmstudio.ai/) and run something locally to simulate the OpenAI API